christiann-pro/samp-cpf-fixed/README.md

-# Sistema De CPF Fixo ~ SA:MP
+# Fixed CPF System
-## Descrição do sistema

-Sistema de CPF Fixo em textdraw, ao jogador conectar ao servidor automaticamente é criado um CPF e setado na cabeça dele, com 11 números exemplo:
+## System Description

+Fixed CPF system in textdraw, when connecting to the server, a CPF is automatically created and set in his head, with 11 numbers example:

 - 000.000.000-01

-No Salvamente foi ultilizado DOF2, é preciso criar a pasta "CPF" e dentro da pasta CPF adicionar a "Numeros" e "Player"!

-Para abrir o CPF em TextDraw, basta ultilizar o comando: /meucpf
+In Salvamente DOF2 was used, it is necessary to create a folder "CPF" and inside the CPF folder add the "Numeros" and "Player"!

+To open the CPF in TextDraw, just use the command: /meucpf

 ![ftcpf](https://user-images.githubusercontent.com/77468286/169407242-771325ce-a938-4bcc-a920-83dbfe521887.png)

-## includes ultilizadas
+## used includes
 DOF2 e ZCMD

-## Observações
-qualquer dúvida sobre o sistema ou ideia de melhorias, me contatar via discord: Griff#0101

-## Creditos
+## credits
 Christian13, Dpb.exe